 Cardio exercises, also known as aerobic exercises, are activities that elevate your heart rate and keep it elevated for an extended period.
 Examples include running, cycling, swimming, and brisk walking.

-Cardio is particularly effective for weight loss because it burns calories in real-time, with the potential for burning several hundred calories per hour depending on intensity and body weight.
+Cardio workouts are particularly effective for weight loss because it burns calories in real-time, with the potential for burning several hundred calories per hour depending on intensity and body weight.

 Cardio exercises for weight loss also improve cardiovascular health, lung capacity, and overall endurance.